 Annual Renewal and Availability of Funds

-The fellowship must be renewed each year.
-This requires the submission of an online renewal application that demonstrates acceptable academic performance, progress toward completing the department-approved program of study, completion of a practicum and research consistent with national goals in stewardship science.
-Renewal of the award is contingent on the availability of funds to meet the costs of the DOE NNSA SSGF program.
+The fellowship must be renewed for each of up to four years.
+Online renewal applications must demonstrates acceptable academic performance, progress toward completing the department-approved program of study, completion of a practicum and research consistent with national goals in stewardship science.
+Renewal is contingent on the availability of funds to meet the program's costs.

-It is the intention of the DOE to provide adequate funding to meet graduate school costs.
+The DOE intends to provide adequate support to meet graduate school costs.
 Therefore, the Krell Institute must approve in advance any teaching or other academic department responsibilities.
-Fellows may accept scholarships, prizes and other payments (including veteran’s benefits) that do not require a service may be accepted.
+Fellows may accept scholarships, prizes and other payments (including veteran’s benefits) that do not require a service.